 Sitting on the forest-covered Königstuhl hillside, Heidelberg Castle is another popular tourist destination.
 This breathtaking castle holds a history as old as Germany itself.

-This historic castle consists of various buildings around an inner courtyard, with each building highlighting a different period of German architecture.
-Overall, today, this incredible castle is known as an iconic symbol of the Heidelberg.
+This historic castle consists of various buildings around an inner courtyard, each highlighting a different period of German architecture.
+Today, this incredible castle is known as an iconic symbol of Heidelberg.

 See Related: Real, Magical Castles in Fairytales to Visit